-Once ghost towns along the Puttlum – Mannar coastal line bordering Wilpattu National Park, these small towns and villages have now woken up form the 30 year slumber after the end of the LTTE terrorist occupation.
+Once ghost towns along the Puttlum – Mannar coastal line bordering Wilpattu National Park, these small towns and villages have now woken up from the 30-year slumber after the end of the LTTE terrorist occupation.

-This stretch of sea was world famous for thousands of years for for producing finest pearls in the world but today a waste land with few fishing villages due to over exploitation.
+This stretch of sea was world famous for thousands of years for producing the finest pearls in the world but today a wasteland with few fishing villages due to over-exploitation.

 Portuguese, Dutch and British all had considerable interest in the region and the best example is the massive bungalow of the British Governor, Sir Frederick North (1798-1805) built for the supervision of pearl fishery operations in the region.

 Frederic North, who became Earl of Guilford later, arrived here in Sri Lanka (then Ceylon) in 1798 and visited Arippu a few times during the next few years as the pearl fishery was revived by the British.
 By this time, pearl fishery was revived in Kondachchi, a tiny village south of Silavathura.
 Kondachchi later became popular due to the establishment of government cashew plantations.

 It could be probably during these visits that Frederic North had the idea of building a bungalow on these premises.
 The governor himself laid the foundation stone of the Doric building on March 18, 1802, and it took almost two years to complete the construction.
 There are official records such as letters and minutes to suggest that this was almost completed by early 1804.
 Governor North was probably able to stay in this bungalow for the first time during the fishery of 1804, as he was at Arippu from early February to early April.